nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 3. `UiMain` calls `Goal` to display a static view of all habits to be done for the day.
 4. `UiMain` calls `Storage` to display alerts for status of storage imports and exports.

+### 3.2.2 PrintManager
 ![Print Manager](Diagram%20Images/Design%20Diagram%20Images/PrintManagerComponent.png)

 **API:** `PrintManager.java`

 1. `PrintManager` is called upon by user commands to display text or error messages.
-2. `PrintManager` may call `PrintTable` to print a list of items in a tabular format.
+2. `PrintManager` may call `PrintTable` to print a list of items in a tabular format, for example when a user inputs the `help` command to view a summary of formats of relevant commands in a tabular form.
-3. `PrintManager` calls `Goal` to obtain goal-related information for printing.
+3. `PrintManager` depends on `Goal` and `Habit` to print goal-related and habit-related information respectively.
+// TODO: Update the Print Manager diagram above to include the Habit class

 ### 3.3.
 Parser Component